MicrosoftDocs/windows-powershell-docs/docset/windows/smbshare/get-smbshare.md

 This command retrieves the SMB shares on the computer.

-### Example 2: Get SMB shares on a specific computer
+### Example 2: Get a specific SMB share on a specific computer
 ```
 PS C:\>Get-SmbShare -Name "VMS1"
 Name                          ScopeName                     Path                          Description